andrewrutter/creativeclarity-copy-01/src/pages/index.md

       or Wordpress to Mailchimp or HubSpot, we understand the tools you use throughout your customers journey.
   - title: Software Development
-    content: We are experts in custom software development using a wide range of development languages and frameworks.
-Whether you are using ReactJS or Angular, C# or Java
+    content: We are experts in a wide range of development languages and frameworks.
-      - we have experienced developers ready to deliver quality software for you.
+      Whether you are using ReactJS or Angular, C# or Java - we have experienced developers ready to deliver quality software for you.
 Our architects have decades of experience to help guide those choices for new projects.
   - title: Platforms and Integration
     content: Our System Architects and DevOps team understand how to bring software to your customers.
 We have years of experience in environments such as Amazon